 - try to “teach” other ASD individuals rather than “change” them

 - are in favor of helping make the lives of people on the spectrum easier

-Many researchers and doctors have the goal of eliminating Aspergers completely someday; they want there to be a future with no Aspergers.
-But, many Aspergers men and women see Aspergers as a natural human variation and not a “disorder,” thus they are opposed to attempts to eliminate it.
-In particular, there is opposition to prenatal genetic testing of Aspergers in unborn fetuses, which some believe might be possible in the future if autism is genetic.
+Many researchers and doctors have the goal of eliminating high-functioning autism completely someday; they want there to be a future with no ASD.
+But, many autistic men and women see the condition as a natural human variation and not a “disorder,” thus they are opposed to attempts to eliminate it.
+In particular, there is opposition to prenatal genetic testing of ASD in unborn fetuses, which some believe might be possible in the future if autism is genetic.

-Many Aspergers individuals believe that society has an opinion about Aspergers that is highly offensive.
-This opinion compares Aspergers to a “disease.”
-Thus, one of the goals of “pro-Aspergers” adults is to expose and challenge those claims they find distasteful.
-Similarly, Aspergers rights activists reject terming the reported increase in theASD population as an “epidemic” since the word epidemic implies that Aspergers is a disease.
+Many individuals on the spectrum believe that society has an opinion about ASD that is highly offensive.
+This opinion compares it to a “disease.”
+Thus, one of the goals of “pro-autisitc” adults is to expose and challenge those claims they find distasteful.
+Similarly, Autistic rights activists reject terming the reported increase in theASD population as an “epidemic” since the word epidemic implies that it is a disease.

 1. How often do neurotypical individuals fail to notice what's in front of their eyes because they're distracted by social cues and random small talk?
 Individuals with High-Functioning Autism truly attend to the sensory input that surrounds them.
 Many have achieved the ideal of mindfulness.

 2. How often do neurotypical individuals forget directions, or fail to take note of colors, names, and other details?
 Adults on the spectrum are usually more tuned-in to details.
 They may have a much better memory than their neurotypical friends for critical details.